karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 ---
 title: "How to bootstrap Terraform and Azure DevOps to start deploying your infrastructure as code to Azure"
 date: 2022-04-15T14:22:10+02:00
-tags: ["azure", "devops", "terraform", "iac"]
+tags: ["azure", "devops", "terraform", "iac", "powershell"]
 description: "Deploying insfrastructure as code on Azure using Azure Pipelines and Terraform requires a minimal bootstrap process.
-This process can be done manually but you'll have to do it every time you want to start deploying resources into a new subscription.
+This process can be done manually, but you'll have to do it every time you want to start deploying resources into a new subscription.
 So, having some kind of automation seems the way to go here.
 And that's exactly what I want to show in this post, how to programmatically bootstrap an Azure subscription and an Azure DevOps project to start deploying Infrastructure as Code with Terraform."
 draft: true
 ---